robinmattern/FRTools_prod2-master/docs/a00_AI-App-Specs/a00-01_New-App-Guidelines.md

 #### Rule No. 3 Model Signature
 Begin each response with the markdown sub-heading: ### {{modelName}}.
-Please replace the variable {{modelName}} with your name, i.e. Assistant.
+Please replace the variable {{modelName}} with your name, i.e. Amazon Q.

 #### Rule No. 4 VSCode Git-Bash IDE
 Use Linux forward slashes for all file paths.
 The VSCode terminal shell is Git Bash in both Windows and MacOS.